 2015, BOZAR, Brussels - Belgium

-The exhibition FACES THEN has the individual in the center and pulls the viewer to take in the detail rather then to breeze by.
+The exhibition, FACES THEN - Renaissance Portraits from the Low Countries, has the individual in the center and pulls the viewer to take in the detail rather then to breeze by.

 The scenography is based on the primary colors of the Renaissance - red, blue and yellow.